Bug Out Tools

 8.3-inch blade length, 8.5 teeth per inch.
 That's more teeth than Jaws.

-This is my absolute favorite saw of all time.
+This is my absolute favorite saw of all time - so much so that we now have 3 of them.
 I never leave home without one whenever we are going camping or on any road trip.
 It is a total must have for any serious prepper or bushcraft enthusiast.

 $40Amazon